Luis Salazar: Baseball career

-On August 31, 1989, a few minutes before the postseason rosters must be filed, the Cubs obtained Salazar from San Diego in a last effort to replace their four slumping third basemen.
+On August 31, 1989, a few minutes before the postseason rosters had to be filed, the Cubs obtained Salazar from San Diego in a last effort to replace their four slumping third basemen.
 Salazar gave the club a lift in September, playing a solid third base and batting .325 (26-80) with 12 RBI and a .357 on-base percentage.
 The Cubs won the National League East division title.
 The next three seasons Salazar played predominantly on third base, batting .243 with 31 homers, 110 RBI, and 78 runs in 316 games.

 In a 1,302-game career, Salazar batted .261 with 179 home runs, 653 RBI, 438 runs scored, 1070 hits, 144 doubles, 33 triples and 117 stolen bases.
 Salazar was also a valuable pinch-hitter in his career.
 He went 28-for-91 for a .308 of batting average, with four home runs and 17 runs batted in.

 He has served as a hitting coach with the Louisville RiverBats (1999), Indianapolis Indians (2000), Milwaukee Brewers, Jacksonville Suns (2008) and Chattanooga Lookouts (2009).

 Salazar was inducted into the Hispanic Heritage Baseball Museum Hall of Fame in 2010.

 Salazar joined the Atlanta Braves organization in 2011 and was poised to serve as the manager of their Class A-Advanced minor league affiliate, the Lynchburg Hillcats of the Carolina League.
 On March 9, 2011, he was struck in the face by a foul ball hit by Braves catcher Brian McCann during a spring training game between the Braves and the St. Louis Cardinals.
 He was airlifted to a local hospital to undergo surgery.
 Salazar had his left eye removed on March 15, 2011, due to the injuries he sustained from the incident.
 After the injury, Salazar stated that he intended to continue working for the Braves organization, and he was expected to return to manage the Hillcats once medically cleared to return to work.
 Salazar returned to the Hillcats dugout on April 15, 2011.